top of page

 AfricaRice at UNCCD CoP16: Accelerating Land Restoration in Lowland-Based Systems in Africa

-From December 2 to 13, 2024, a delegation from Africa Rice Center (AfricaRice), led by its Director General, Dr. Baboucarr Manneh, actively participated in the 16th session of the Conference of Parties (CoP16) to the United Nations Convention to Combat Desertification (UNCCD) in Riyadh, Saudi Arabia.
+From December 7 to 9, 2024, a delegation from Africa Rice Center (AfricaRice), led by its Director General, Dr. Baboucarr Manneh, actively participated in the 16th session of the Conference of Parties (CoP16) of the United Nations Convention to Combat Desertification (UNCCD) in Riyadh, Saudi Arabia.
 This global gathering centered on raising ambition and accelerating action for land and drought resilience through a people-centered approach.

 AfricaRice’s involvement highlighted its commitment to restoring Africa’s lowland systems and ensuring sustainable food production.
 The organization hosted two impactful side events on Accelerating Land Restoration in Lowland-Based Systems in Africa, held at: